ammaarmelethil/Seng550Proj/README.md

 # 🎥 Sentiment Analysis of YouTube Comments 📊

 ## Overview
-This project focuses on **sentiment analysis** of YouTube comments, classifying them into three categories:
+This data engineering course project focuses on **sentiment analysis** of YouTube comments, classifying them into three categories:
 - **Negative** (0)
 - **Neutral** (1)
 - **Positive** (2)

-Using a dataset of pre-labeled comments from five diverse YouTube videos, we built a scalable **data engineering pipeline** to preprocess, analyze, and classify sentiments.
-Our findings provide meaningful insights into user engagement and comment behavior while demonstrating the utility of combining **PySpark** with **machine learning** techniques.
+Using a dataset of pre-labelled comments from five diverse YouTube videos, we built a scalable **data engineering pipeline** to preprocess, analyze, and classify sentiments.
+Our findings provide meaningful insights into user engagement and comment behaviour while demonstrating the utility of combining **PySpark** with **machine learning** techniques.

 ---